DataValues/Geo/README.md

 ## Release notes

-### 1.0.1 (dev)
+### 1.1 (2014-10-09)

+* Made the component installable with DataValues 1.x
+* `GeoCoordinateFormatter` now supports precision in degrees
+* `GlobeCoordinateFormatter` now passes the globe precision to the `GeoCoordinateFormatter` it uses
-* Introduce FORMAT_NAME class constants on ValueParsers in order to use them as expectedFormat
+* Introduced `FORMAT_NAME` class constants on ValueParsers in order to use them as expectedFormat
-* Change ValueParsers to pass rawValue and expectedFormat arguments when constructing a ParseException
+* Changed ValueParsers to pass rawValue and expectedFormat arguments when constructing a `ParseException`

 ### 1.0 (2014-07-31)